Philippe DeJean

 Hamilton left Detroit on an expedition to recapture Post Vincennes, South of Detroit along the Wabash River, which had recently declared its support for the Americans.
 DeJean, perhaps aware of his precarious legal position without the support of Hamilton, accompanied a convoy of reinforcements.
-Hamilton was captured at Fort Sackville by Colonel George Rogers Clark, and DeJean- along with some papers he neglected to destroy- was captured on the Wabash by Captain Leonard Helm.
+Hamilton was captured at Fort Sackville (Vincennes) by Colonel George Rogers Clark, and DeJean- along with some papers he neglected to destroy- was captured on the Wabash by Captain Leonard Helm.

 DeJean was held as a prisoner in Williamsburg for four months, after which time he was paroled because he was considered sympathetic to the American cause.
 He returned to Vincennes, but did not return to Detroit for fear of prosecution for his abuses of power.
 His family, however, was not permitted to leave Detroit, and it appears that DeJean finally returned by late 1780.

 Detroit court records from July 1790 indicate that he lived outside British dominions.
 Various records indicate that DeJean may have returned to France for a time, and/or may have relocated to Vincennes.
 An 1807 census of Vincennes lists Philip Dejean, Male over 21.
 The Dictionary of Canadian Biography lists his death in or after 1809, when documents cease to list his name.